IBM-Cloud/compose-elasticsearch-helloworld-nodejs/README.md

   bx cf create-service compose-for-elasticsearch Standard my-compose-for-elasticsearch-service
   ```

-8. Push the app to Bluemix.
+8. Push the app to IBM Cloud.
 When you push the app it will automatically be bound to the service.

   ```
   bx cf push